 Students volunteer to play support roles and offer services that tap their skills, talents and inclinations.
 A student may offer any service they believe would help the organization by contacting the Executive Director Dr. Cohen.
 Students help build web pages, manage the online community, co-facilitate classes, write advanced curriculum, offer ideas for research and development, orient and guide less experienced students, and help to refine and increase the extent to which the program functions as a natural community.

 They learn how to negotiate consensus even when needs differ, and how to relate via attractions when tensions arise.
 They practice going to nature for respite, support, and insight.
 They practice building social webs with strands of attraction, appreciation and discernment.
 They explore how it feels to be in community with senses and hearts open.
 They practice bringing nature into everything they do.

 Students also learn how to network and build social connections to other communities, to nurture appreciation and excitement for reconnecting with nature at work, home and in their community.
 They learn how to invite others to learn the process and support others in discovering the benefits and rare potential of reconnecting with nature.

 The community consists of students, alumni, and friends who may have been involved in Dr. Cohen’s earlier work or in on-the-ground workshops.
 Many students stay actively involved in Project NatureConnect well beyond their academic involvement.
 Project NatureConnect is a living, evolving community of people with a common mission to create peace on earth through peace with earth.

-Akamai University Degrees in Applied Ecopsychology or Eco-Arts Therapy
+Degrees in Applied Ecopsychology or Eco-Arts Therapy

 Bachelor’s Equivalency (for MS Degree) OR Bachelor’s Degree